spectrocloud/librarium/docs/docs-content/clusters/edge/edge-management-console/host-management/theming.md

 tags: ["edge"]
 ---

 Palette offers the option to customize the Edge Management Console web interface.
-You can change the color of the side bar as well as using your own logo.
+You can change the color of the sidebar as well as using your own logo.
 You can do this before deployment during the EdgeForge process to standardize the look feel of the console for all Edge hosts of your organization.

 :::preview